knights-analytics/hugot/README.md

 {"input":"The film was excellent","output":[{"Label":"POSITIVE","Score":0.99986285}]}
 ```

-Note that if --input is not provided, hugot will read from stdin, and if --output is not provided, it will write to stdout.
+Note that if --input is not provided, Hugot will read from stdin, and if --output is not provided, it will write to stdout.
 This allows to chain things like:

 ```